LME nears deal with market makers for steel futures, hurdles remain

 “We’re clear that our contracts will have strong market making, so even if the natural balance of buyers and sellers aren’t there, we’ll have market makers willing to take positions,” Matt Chamberlain, head of LME business development, told Reuters.

-Two main groups have shown interest: physical traders as well as professional market makers, like Chicago based firms that in some cases also specialise in proprietary trading.
+Two main groups have shown interest: physical traders as well as professional market makers, like Chicago based firms that in some cases also specialize in proprietary trading.